colinyjchung/jinnzhong/content/posts/2024-W12-EOW-Report.md

 I actually haven't felt this "alive" in a while, wherein I'm fighting that gnawing uncertainty and chaos from the pit of my stomach.
 The chase, the hunt.
 The exhaustion that comes from good effort when you fire off so many shots not knowing if you hit until later.
 This is opposed to the exhaustion of staying on top of things, maintenance, and almost living in a zombie-state, clocking in, clocking out.
 There is something to the hunger and "not-knowing"... but it's so incredibly draining.
 You just don't have bandwidth at the end of the day.

-There is something to be daid about the act of reconnecting with people I haven't talked to in a long time as well, finding out what people are up to.
+There is something to be said about the act of reconnecting with people I haven't talked to in a long time as well, finding out what people are up to.
 Meeting new people, figuring them out, sussing out what they want, their quirks, their interests.
 How they react to things I say.
 Looking for possibilities and potential and talking about the scope of things.
 I think that word is key: "possibility".
 When things are stable, you're talking about plans, execution, and the work.
 When things are unstable, you're talking about potential, you're not sure if you're actually going to move forward with it, there are a lot of maybes and "that could work" and loving ideas.

 Is that why I fell in love with the hunt as a freelancer?
 Is that why I developed such bad work habits?
 That the chase of possibilities became an addiction?